Paramagnetic contribution in superconductors with different-mass Cooper pairs

 \subsection{Acknowledgement}

-This work is supported by the Ministry of Science and Technology (Grant No. 2022YFA1403901), the National Natural Science Foundation of China (Grant No. NSFC-11888101, No. NSFC-12174428), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB28000000, XDB33000000), the New Cornerstone Investigator Program, and the Chinese Academy of Sciences through the Youth Innovation Promotion Association (Grant No. 2022YSBR-048).
+This work is supported by the Ministry of Science and Technology (Grant No. 2022YFA1403901), the National Natural Science Foundation of China (Grant No. NSFC-12174428), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB28000000, XDB33000000), the New Cornerstone Investigator Program, and the Chinese Academy of Sciences through the Project for Young Scientists in Basic Research (2022YSBR-048).

 \onecolumngrid